vladysor/SensEdu/docs/Projects/EMG.md

 The first stage after the input electrodes is signal amplification.

 The idea is to detect a signal at two points, amplify the "difference", and remove everything "common" between them.
 This way, the local EMG signal will be isolated and amplified.
-For that, we need a differential amplifier with a high Common Mode Rejection Ratio (CMRR), ideally >$$90dB$$.
+For that, we need a differential amplifier with a **high Common Mode Rejection Ratio** (CMRR), at least >$$90dB$$.

-Besides CMRR, an amplifier is also required to have a high input impedance.
+Besides CMRR, an amplifier is also required to have a **high input impedance**.
 The impedance of the electrode-skin interface can vary from several thousand ohms to several megohms for dry skin.
 In order to prevent attenuation and distortion of the detected signal due to the effects of input loading, the input impedance of the differential amplifier should be as large as possible.

 A differential amplifier with input buffer amplifiers, which features very high CMRR and input impedance, is called an [Instrumentation Amplifier](https://en.wikipedia.org/wiki/Instrumentation_amplifier).
 SensEdu is equipped with this type of amplifiers, specifically the x2 dual-channel [AD8222](https://www.analog.com/media/en/technical-documentation/data-sheets/ad8222.pdf), making the platform suitable for bio-signal measurements.